 2. Has not used maximal effort during the entire forced expiration,

-4. Has coughed or closed his glottis,
+4. Has coughed in the first second or closed the glottis,

-5. Has an obstructed mouthpiece or a leak around the mouthpiece (obstruction due to tongue being placed in front of mouthpiece, false teeth falling in front of mouthpiece, etc.)
+5. Has an obstructed mouthpiece or a leak around the mouthpiece (obstruction due to tongue being placed in front of mouthpiece, false teeth falling in front of mouthpiece, etc.),

 Technicians who perform pulmonary function testing should have the basic knowledge required to produce meaningful results.
 Training consisting of approximately 16 hours of formal instruction should cover the following areas.

 d.
-Data quality with emphasis on reproducibility.
+Data quality with emphasis on repeatability.

 e.
 Actual use of the equipment under supervised conditions.